 Engineers and member of the Lighthouse Board] and North Point Range Light.
 Located off

-1873 Construction of caisson crib at Havre de Grace begun.
-Crib bolted to first
+1873: Construction of caisson crib at Havre de Grace begun.
+Crib bolted to the first

 underwater piles.
 Additional courses later added.
 4th order Fresnel lens

-installed on make-shift wooden structure that served as temporary keeper
+installed on a make-shift wooden structure that served as temporary keeper

-two bedrooms and outside cantilevered privy placed on top of caisson.
+two bedrooms and outside cantilevered privy placed on top of the caisson.

-Watchroom built between first floor and lantern.
+Watchroom built between the first floor and the lantern.
 Second oldest caisson

 lighthouse in the US and second oldest sparkplug tower.
 Located 2.4 miles